stacksjs/stacks/docs/index.md

     details: Automatic zero-downtime deployments of production-ready serverless clouds.
 Self-hosted.
   - title: Modern Administration
     icon: 📊
     details: A sleek admin app, out-of-the-box.
-For developers & clients.
+For developers & your clients.
 Our product is your product.
   - title: Scalable APIs
     icon: 📡
     details: Building serverless APIs has never been simpler.
 Focus on your business logic, not your infrastructure.
-  - title: Authentication
+  - title: Secure Authentication
     icon: 🔐
-    details: Stacks provides a secure authentication system out-of-the-box.
-Easy to use and configure.
+    details: Robust API & web authentication, ensuring the security of your user data.
+User-friendly, zero-config & ready-to-go.
   - title: Built-in CI / CD
     icon: 🤖
     details: Focus on coding, not publishing.
 Automates linting, version tagging, changelog generation, test execution, and more.